1. What is a Cataract?

 11. What if I Don’t Want to Wear Eyeglasses?

-IF IT IS IMPORTANT FOR YOU TO SEE WITHOUT GLASSES AFTER SURGERY, THIS CAN BE ACCOMPLISHED THROUGH CUSTOM CATARACT SURGERY.
+IF IT IS IMPORTANT FOR YOU TO SEE WITHOUT GLASSES AFTER SURGERY, THIS CAN BE ACCOMPLISHED THROUGH LASER CATARACT SURGERY WITH A TORIC OR A FULL VISION LENS (SYMFONY, VIVITY, PANOPTIX).

 This surgery allows ophthalmologists to go above and beyond what Medicare and private insurers cover and, as such, the implants and techniques used are not covered by insurance.
-If astigmatism is present a special lens called a toric IOL can be used.
-A toric lens will provide the best distance vision without the use of eyeglasses but readers may be needed.
-Visit the Johnson & Johnson Vision Simulator to Explore All the Lens Options.
-A link is provided at the bottom of this page.
+In cases where astigmatism is detected, a specialized lens known as a toric IOL can be utilized.
+By using a toric lens, patients can achieve excellent distance vision without relying on eyeglasses, although reading glasses may still be required.
+For a comprehensive overview of available lens options, you can visit the Johnson & Johnson Vision Simulator.

 Understanding your cataract lenses